• Skip to primary navigation

 But let me tell you- it was worth the wait!
 It is fluffy and moist (without being oily), and has a delicious bite to it especially with the cream cheese icing drizzled on top of the cake.
 It has the perfect red velvet flavor you want!

 It’s just as good (if not better!) than my classic vanilla bundt cake, or my chocolate bundt cake.
 Plus its topped with my favorite cream cheese frosting that you can use on so many different desserts!
+If you want a thinner glaze, try my cream cheese glaze recipe to frost!

 This homemade red velvet bundt cake is perfect for Valentine’s day or really any occasion that calls for cake!
 If you love red velvet recipes then don’t miss out on these red velvet brownies, red velvet cake mix cookies, or this red velvet cheesecake!